sjn/introducing-se/docs.md

 ### 6. Explore reasons & reliability

 * What reasons did they use to arrive at their belief?
-* Assess the quality of these reasons
+* Assess the quality of these reasons.
 * What ways can we use to determine a reason is sound?
 * If our methods are unreliable, would the assessment change?